vaibhav-sarkale/vaibhav-sarkale.github.io/toastmasters.md

 1. further strengthen these skills
 2. work on becoming a better project manager

-I also look at Toastmasters as a way to keep contributing in the non-profit space through helping people communicate effectively.
+I also see Toastmasters as a way to keep contributing in the non-profit space through helping people communicate effectively.

 ## My Speech Topics
 So far, I have given over 40 speeches in various clubs across India and few other countries.
 My speeches are usually focussed on